nextensio/common/go/messages/README.md

    The above will put protoc-gen-go in your $GOPATH:/bin, so $GOPATH:/bin has to be in your PATH

-3. To generate go code, run the below protoc --go_out=. ./nxt_hdr.proto -I ./
+3. To generate go code, run the below command in the common/proto directory: protoc --go_out=. ./nxt_hdr.proto -I ./

-   It will generate the code in subdirectory gitlab.com/nextensio/message/nxthdr/ .. copy that go file from that directory to nxthdr/ and just remove the gitlab.com/... subdirectory
+   It will generate the protobuf go code in

-## Generating javascript code

-Run this "protoc --js_out=import_style=commonjs,binary:. ./nxt_hdr.proto -I ./"

-This will produce the javascript file, copy the javasript file to your javascript agent source code
+       common/proto/gitlab.com/nextensio/common/messages/nxthdr/nxt_hdr.pb.go
+   Copy that go file to
+       common/go/messages/nxthdr/nxt_hdr.pb.go
+   After that, the common/proto/gitlab.com/ subdirectory can be removed.